 - LLM capstones are only accepted with pre-approval from the LLM program.
-See John Burgess in the LLM office for more information.
+See Joel Trachtman in the LLM office for more information.

 - MA capstones are only accepted with pre-approval from the MA program.
 See Jenifer Burckett-Picker in the MA office for more information.

 - The submitted file must be in Adobe Acrobat (.pdf) format.

 - Before you begin the submission process, please rename the file with your surname (i.e., lastname.doc or lastname.docx).

 A selection of previously submitted capstone projects can be found on the Fletcher website here: https://fletcher.tufts.edu/research-action/fletcher-publications-student-thesis

 Ginn Library can help with all aspects of your dissertation.
 The Fletcher Guide for Preparations of Dissertations can answer many questions about formatting, citing your sources, and submitting your dissertation.
 If you need other research help, such as help finding sources or data, make an appointment with a librarian.